Understanding bind

 An operator for bind

 If we write it as an operator we swap the arguments.
-We expects our type option
+We expects our type option, list, async on the

 left-side and the function on the right-side.